Disclosure and Barring Service Checks (DBS)

 Any questions on the DBS process for students (Ipswich campus) should be sent to DBS@uos.ac.uk.

-If you have lived abroad for more than a year you will need to provide an overseas criminal check (this may be required from multiple countries if applicable).
+If you have lived abroad for more than a year you will need to provide an overseas criminal record check (this may be required from multiple countries if applicable).
 We recommend you get your overseas check before coming to the UK, where possible.

 Your overseas check must be translated into English by a certified translator.
 Where a hard copy is produced, you must provide the original document.